juji-io/datalevin/doc/query.md

 simple and elegant query, while reap the benefits of faster query performance of a relational store.

-Unlike previous research [2] [5] [7], we build these new indices online and keep them up to date with new data during transactions.
-As far as we know, Datalevin is the first production system to develop online algorithms for these novel indices.
+Unlike previous research [3] [7], we build these new indices online and keep them up to date with new data during transactions.
+As far as we know, Datalevin is the first production system to develop online algorithms for maintaining these indices.
 We pay a small price in transaction processing time (about 20% slower for large transactions, more for small transactions) and a slightly larger memory footprint, but gain orders of magnitude query speedup.

 ## Query Optimizations

-We use cost based Selinger style query optimizer [7] [9], where dynamic programming is used for query planning.
+We built a cost based query optimizer that uses dynamic programming for query planning [9].
 The query engine employs multiple optimization strategies.
 Some implement our own new ideas.

 ### Entity filtering (new)